shivannis/xandr-docs-public/xandr-docs/articles/monetize/auditing-creatives.md

 ---
-title :  Microsoft Monetize - Auditing Creatives description : Learn how Xandr does auditing of creatives before its run on real-time inventory. ms.date: 10/28/2023
+title:  Microsoft Monetize - Auditing Creatives
+description: Learn how Xandr does auditing of creatives before its run on real-time inventory. ms.date: 10/28/2023
 ---